 Career Inflection Points

 Be always alert and aware of changes in the environment.
-Keep an eye on whether your company is losing grounds to competitors (implying job change for you) or is the whole sector is being transformed (implying skill acquisition for you).
+Keep an eye on whether your company is losing ground to competitors (implying job change for you) or if the whole sector is being transformed (implying skill acquisition for you).

-Whenever you believe that a career inflection point is coming, inactivity is dangerous, choose a direction and commit yourself fully to navigate the valley of death.
+Whenever you believe that a career inflection point is coming, inactivity is dangerous, choose a direction, and commit yourself fully to navigating the valley of death.